 Regardless of which license you choose, it’s always a good idea to take the time to READ THE FULL CONTRACT.
 You need to know exactly what your rights are.
 Again, these will be different from producer to producer.
 If you have any questions, reach out to the producer directly.
 He/she will surely be happy to give you a more detailed breakdown to get the deal done.

-If you purchase the exclusive rights to a beat, you are granted unlimited usage rights to the master (your song).
+If you buy the exclusive rights to a beat, you’re given unlimited usage rights to the master (your song).
 The beat will also be removed from the producer’s website, no longer available for purchase in any form.

 The exact definition of “exclusive” varies from producer to producer.
 However, the typical breakdown involves a 50/50 split sheet with the producer retaining copyright ownership over the music that they created.
 The publishing split is something to be negotiated and will vary from producer to producer.
 The industry standard is that the producer should get 50% of the publishing.
 Most of the time, a producer will offer a reasonable split that is beneficial for both parties.
 This needs to be worked out individually and it is always advisable to consult with an entertainment lawyer if possible.
 If you’re unclear on the whole publishing thing, Tunecore has a solid breakdown of how it works that you can check out here.